 - Put on a pair of disposable gloves before you cut into the jalapenos.
 The heat of the peppers is in the stems, seeds, and inside membranes.

 - Cut the stems (tops) off of the jalapenos and discard.
 Slice the jalapenos in half lengthwise.
-While other hot peppers can be dried whole, jalapenos should not!
-This pepper has a thicker skin than other hot peppers and the moisture won’t evaporate properly if they are left whole.
+While you can dry other hot peppers whole, you shouldn’t do the same with jalapenos!
+This pepper has a thicker skin than other hot peppers.
+So the moisture won’t evaporate properly if you leave them whole.
 This could cause mildew inside that could ruin your cooking later.
 Worse yet, you could ingest harmful bacteria.
 Always cut jalapenos in half to dry them.

 STEP TWO: PLACE YOUR JALAPENOS ON A BAKING SHEET